(Hypoxic Ischemic Encephalopathy; HIE; Cerebral Hypoxia)

 Life-sustaining treatment may be used if reduced brain function has happened but there is no extensive damage yet.
 Treatment options include mechanical ventilation to take over or support breathing and oxygen therapy.
 These treatments will be stooped as your baby recovers.

 Medication may be needed to support heart function until your baby recovers.
-Medication and general anesthesia
+Medication and

 may also be given to control seizures.

 Your baby may be wrapped in cooling blankets within hours of birth.
 This will lower body temperature and reduce the risk of tissue injury and reduce the risk of long-term problems.

 In most cases, asphyxia is sudden and cannot be prevented.

 Ontario Brain Injury Association